Last Updated on February 4, 2022 by Shaun Snapp

-- To understand African slavery, it is necessary to know where the slaves came from and where they went, as well as the numbers that were taken and the numbers that were sent to their destination.
+- To understand African slavery, it is necessary to know where the slaves came from and where they went.

-- This analysis illustrates a bizarre overemphasis on the US involvement in the slave trade.
+- This analysis illustrates a bizarre overemphasis on the US slave trade.

 *I seem to get the question of where did slaves come from around twice per month so that I will answer it here before we get into the article.

 In this article, we will track where African slaves were sent from the beginnings of African slavery, outside of sub-Saharan African slavery.
 Through this, we will uncover some biases regarding the modern interpretation of African slavery.

 - This article explains that the slaves were much more widely traded outside of the US than to the US, with the US representing only a tiny fraction of the combined Atlantic and Arab slave trade.